-At the end of Live and Let Die, James Bond wears a double-breasted suit by Mayfair tailor Cyril Castle made in dark grey dupioni silk.
+At the end of Live and Let Die, James Bond wears a double-breasted suit by Mayfair tailor Cyril Castle made in mid grey dupioni silk.
 This is Bond’s first double-breasted suit of the series.
 In previous films Bond wears a double-breasted navy blazer and a naval commander’s uniform, but not a normal double-breasted suit.
 The double-breasted suit fits Bond’s character since he is a naval commander, though he may wish to distance himself from his military position when not in uniform.
 James Bond previously wears a dark grey dupioni silk suit in From Russia With Love.
 Dupioni silk is characterised by its irregular slubs and slight shimmer, and whilst it resists wrinkles it also takes a crease very well.
 It’s downside is that it wears warm, even in lighter weights.

 This suit coat has the traditional six-button front, which has two to close and one to show.
 Cyril Castle cut his double-breasted jackets with less wrap (overlap) than most tailors do, and Roger Moore wears similar double-breasted suits made by Castle in The Saint and The Persuaders.
 The lapel width of a double-breasted jacket varied less with the fashion trends than the single-breasted jacket did, resulting in a less dated look.
 Traditional double-breasted lapels are wider than single-breasted lapels, so they fit the 1970s fashions well.
 Roger Moore’s clothing looks far more elegant than the more noticeably outdated clothes worn by David Hedison’s Felix Leiter.